 If the link leads to a system outside of the Studyinfo portal, the url must be original, and not a shortened link made by a url shortener service.
 The link must lead directly to the assignment and not to a compilation page with more links, for example.
 Make sure that the link works throughout the entire admissions round and that the assignments are marked as private in the system settings (privacy settings: “Private” for Vimeo, “Unlisted” for YouTube, and “Private” for Soundcloud).
 You can choose to add password protection to the file, in which case the password must be sent to Uniarts Helsinki in addition to the link (in this case contact Theatre Academy’s Admissions Office).

 The assignment must remain stored in the system in question at least 6 months after the end of the application period.

 The individual assignments can be carried out in Finnish, Swedish or English.
-The group assignments take place in Finnish or in English, depending on the applicants.
 If persons applying to study in English have been invited to the entrance examination, the group assignments will take place in Finnish and English.
 The written parts of the examination may be answered in Finnish, Swedish, or English.